WQTL

-WQTL (106.1 FM, "Kool Oldies 106.1") is an oldies music formatted radio station in Tallahassee, Florida, United States, owned by Adams Radio Group.
-Its studios are located in northeast Tallahassee, and its transmitter is located due north of downtown Tallahassee.
+WQTL is a radio station in Tallahassee, Florida, United States, owned by Adams Radio Group, through licensee ARG of Tallahassee LLC.
+Its studios are located in northeast Tallahassee and its transmitter is located due north of downtown Tallahassee.

+History

 From 2009 until April 2, 2012, WQTL aired an oldies/classic hits format as "Q106.1."
 On April 2, WQTL's oldies format was dropped and the station began stunting with music by The Beatles.
 A new format was to launch sometime soon.
 On April 17, 2012, WQTL ended stunting and launched a classic rock/AAA format, branded as "106.1 The Path".

 On July 31, 2015, WQTL rebranded as "106.1 The Sound".

-On April 11, 2018, WQTL changed their format from classic rock/AAA to oldies, branded aa "Kool Oldies 106.1".
+On April 11, 2018, WQTL flipped to oldies, branded as "Kool Oldies 106.1".

+On December 26, 2023, at approximately 10:50 a.m., after playing "The Load-Out" by Jackson Browne, the station began stunting with the Nintendo Wii menu music.
+At noon, the station flipped to rhythmic adult contemporary as "Vibe 106.1"; the first song under the format was "Hypnotize" by The Notorious B.I.G.

+On September 26, 2025, at 10 a.m., after signing off the "Vibe" format with “Changes” by Tupac Shakur, WQTL began stunting again, running the entire Taylor Swift library as "WQ-Tay-L", doing so ahead of the release of her album and concert film The Life of a Showgirl the following week.
+The "Vibe" format had completely failed in the Nielsen Audio market ratings, with a pitiful 0.4 ratings in the Spring 2025 books (during the format’s entire existence, the station never surpassed a 1 share (12+) of the market).
+On October 1, WQTL switched to classic rock as "Q106".